Skip to Main Content

 Don't just paraphrase the text or type out the quote and leave it at that.
 Make sure you record all of the information that you'll need for the citation and reference.

 Many programmes use the Harvard style of referencing.
-Some, like psychology (or programmes which have a psychology module in them) use APA - whichever style of referencing your programme / department uses you will need to follow that accurately and consistently.
+Some, like those in the School of Psychology use APA - whichever style of referencing your programme / department uses you will need to follow that accurately and consistently.
 The library subscribes to the online resource, 'Cite Them Right', which covers the styles mentioned above as well as a few more.
 Unless your department has given you their own guide / told you to use a specific guide to referencing then you should use Cite Them Right.

 Whichever you choose, make sure that you use them as you go along - don't wait until you've written your work before noting which references go with which citations.